Dame de Boüard Montagne Saint-Emilion 2018 - Second Vin

 Palate

-Lovely freshness, good body, refined tannins, aromas of black fruit and cocoa beans, with a long, fragrant finish
+Lovely freshness, good body, fine tannins, aromas of black fruit and cocoa beans, with a long, fragrant finish

 Serve